metabase/metabase/docs/users-guide/05-visualizing-results.md

 #### Conditional table formatting

-Sometimes is helpful to highlight certain rows or columns in your tables when they meet a specific condition.
+Sometimes it's helpful to highlight certain rows or columns in your tables when they meet a specific condition.
 You can set up conditional formatting rules by going to the visualization settings while looking at any table, then clicking on the **Conditional Formatting** tab.

 ![Conditional formatting](images/visualizations/conditional-formatting.png)